algosup/2023-2024-project-5-flutter-team-1/documents/technical_specifications/technicalspecifications.md

 ### Requirements

 - The application will need to be available on phone, and PC.
-- **The phone format will be dedicated to candidate's use:**
+- **The phone format will be dedicated to the candidate's use:**
   - This format promotes the swipe system, the user just has to swipe and receive a message from a company when he matches with it.
 - **The PC format will be dedicated to a company's use.**
   - This format promotes the chat managing system, the company just gets notified when it matches with a job-seeker and they can send the first message to the job-seeker, initiating the discussion.

 ### Nice To Have

-- The phone and PC application can be used either by a candidate or a company.
+- The phone and PC applications can be used either by a candidate or a company.
 - Different themes (light/dark themes, etc).
 - Some back-end using a database to store data.
 - APIs concerning choices in the registration.